Architecture Practice Working At The Time of COVID-19

 - WhatsApp – for communication with Clients and suppliers (apart from making regular phone calls and writing emails)

 Changes to a Working Day

-In normal circumstances, the biggest chunk of my working day is spent on site visits and meetings.
+In normal circumstances, the biggest chunk of my working day is spent on-site visits and meetings.
 With the travel restriction in place, the ratio of being at my desk to being out and about has changed drastically.
-Most of my work is now conducted from behind my desk with an increased number of phone calls and remote presentations, sometimes taking 3 hours each.
+Most of my work is now conducted from behind my desk.
+Now there is an increased number of phone calls and remote presentations, sometimes taking 3 hours each.

 I have been able to maintain visits to sites, as construction activities have been deemed as vital and have not been ordered to shut down.
 These have been impacted in its own way with social distancing in place, some people needing to isolate and disturbance in deliveries of materials and from suppliers.